openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Ungraded.rst

 problems in every section in the course.

 .. image:: ../images/ungraded_section_selection.png
- :alt: A screen shot of a chart with two bars, one for each of the course sections that includes ungraded content
+ :alt: A chart with two bars, one for each course section that includes ungraded content.

 The graph includes a bar for a section only if it both contains an ungraded problem and at least one learner has submitted an answer.
 You use the drop-down